Diocese of Lafayette in Indiana: 1850 to 1900

-1944 to 1965
+1900 to 1960

+The Sisters of St. Francis founded the St. Elizabeth School of Nursing in Lafayette in 1922.
+The Montfort Fathers established Our Lady of Grace Parish in Noblesville in September 1944.
 Pope Pius XII erected the Diocese of Lafayette in Indiana on October 21, 1944, with territory of the Diocese of Fort Wayne.
 The new diocese had 54 parishes and an approximate population of 31,700 Catholics.
-In 1945, the pope named Reverend John Bennett of Fort Wayne as the first bishop of the new diocese.

-Monsignor John Carberry of the Diocese of Brooklyn was appointed coadjutor bishop of Lafayette in Indiana to assist Bennett in 1956 by Pius XII.
-When Bennett died in 1957, Carberry automatically became the next bishop of Lafayette in Indiana.
+In 1945, the pope named John Bennett of Fort Wayne as the first bishop of the new diocese.
+John Carberry of the Diocese of Brooklyn was appointed coadjutor bishop of Lafayette to assist Bennett in 1956 by Pius XII.
+When Bennett died in 1957, Carberry automatically became the next bishop of Lafayette.

+1960 to 2000

 Carberry convened the first diocesan synod and established the Diocesan Council of Men and the Society for Priestly Vocations during his tenure.
 A 1964 census of the diocese found a population of 73,822 Catholics and noted a move from mostly rural populations to scattered suburban areas.
 In 1965, Pope Paul VI appointed Carberry as bishop of the Diocese of Columbus.

-1965 to 2010

-In August 1965, Paul VI appointed Monsignor Raymond Gallagher of the Diocese of Cleveland as the next bishop of Lafayette in Indiana.
+In August 1965, Paul VI appointed Raymond Gallagher of the Diocese of Cleveland as the next bishop of Lafayette.
 Within his first five years, Gallagher dedicated many churches in northern Indiana.

 With Gallagher's retirement in 1982, Auxiliary Bishop George Fulcher of the Diocese of Columbus was appointed by Pope John Paul II as his replacement.
 In January 1984, Fulcher died in a car crash.
 The pope selected Monsignor William Higi in 1984 to succeed Fulcher.